 Cloud-in-a-box from Oracle

 Oracle has delivered its promised "end-to-end" stack of hardware and software.
-The Exalogic Elastic Cloud is a version of Oracle's new-ish Exadata appliances, which are custom-painted
+The Exalogic Elastic Cloud is a version of Oracle's new-ish Exadata appliances, which are custom-painted and configured racks of servers and storage sold with a bunch of Oracle software pre-installed and configured.

 It is Oracle's "cloud-in-a-box" offering, a ready-made platform for virtualized computing.
 Plug one in, Larry Ellison says, and you've got a place to run your virtual machines and tap all sorts of fun Oracle products "transparently."